Essential… For Profit?

 A decade or so later, it was discovered that these skin conditions arose from a vitamin B deficiency rather than a lack EFA.
 Many vitamins weren’t known at the time of the experiment, so in the process of depleting the mice of EFA, they also depleted them of B vitamins.

 One could argue that the introduction of EFA into the diet only cured the skin condition by slowing down the metabolic rate of the mice.
 This, in turn, would lower the need for B vitamins and resolve the skin condition.

 Around this time, a volunteer in Burr’s lab went on an extremely low PUFA diet that included plenty of dairy, potatoes, juice, and some vitamin supplements.

 His fatigue and migraines disappeared, his blood pressure improved, his metabolic rate increased, and his blood lipids became more saturated.
 Many people who remove polyunsaturated oils from their diets may experience similar results.

-Though these diets were also low in saturated fat, once your glycogen stores are topped off, dietary carbohydrates are stored as saturated fat.
+Though these diets were also low in saturated fat, once your glycogen stores are topped off, dietary carbohydrates are often stored as saturated fat.
 After all, saturated fats are the fats of mammals.

-That’s precisely why we are deficient in EFAs as newborns.
+That’s precisely why we are deficient in EFA as newborns.
 The EFA composition of newborns, after a normal pregnancy, depends entirely on the mother’s diet.
 It has been argued that endogenously produced and supposedly beneficial omega-9s, like mead acid, elevate in place of EFAs.

 Metabolic Rate & Longevity